 The PPP protocol has some very nice features, features which are desirable for our project.
 The main benefit is that PPP can deal automatically with IP addresses, IP routing and IP configuration through the IPCP negociation, obviating the necessity of other mechanisms to perform those functions.
-PPP also has built-in security (authentication [19] and encryption [20]).

-PPP is slightly more efficient than Ethernet emulation, as it removes the Ethernet header and can perform IP header compression [17] and IP payload compression [18].
-In our tests, the performance of uncompressed IrNET and IrLAN were very close, so it's mainly the rich feature set of PPP that made us prefer IrNET over IrLAN.
+PPP is also more efficient than Ethernet emulation, as it removes the Ethernet header and can perform IP header compression [16] and IP payload compression [17].
+PPP also has built-in security (authentication [18] and encryption [19]).

-The main difference between IrNET and PPP over IrComm is performance, because no PPP framing is done.
+The main difference with PPP over IrComm is performance, because no PPP framing is done.
 The other advantage is control, because IrComm doesn't allow to specify the IrDA destination address of the serial connection.